fkeel/resistiveMatrix/README.md

 ## Project content
 - Arduino firmware: work with all Arduino boards and Teensy!
 - OpenFrameworks software: real time 3D visualization and OSC communication
-- Open Hardware PCB made with [Upverter](https://upverter.com/): GERBER files to produce the PCB
+- Open Hardware PCB made with Upverter: GERBER files to produce the PCB
 - Open Hardware DIY eTextile sensor: see the HOWTO.pdf

-## E256 kit Ordering
+## Kit Ordering
 If you want a sensor just drop me an eMail at contact@eTextile.org I make all sensors bay hand.
 It take one or two days to make it and send it by post.
 All sensors are tested before shipping.